 Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 1.3.D GT Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Gas Turbine Propulsion Plant On a vessel powered by gas turbine propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
 The candidate demonstrates the management of operations by directing the engineering plant be prepared for shutdown and secured.
-The candidate directs that the main propulsion plant be secured from seagoing or maneuvering operations to port operations, including: 1.
-Engine control is transferred to the engine room upon bridge signal for FWE; 2.
-Temperatures, pressures, flows, and other measured operating parameters are within manufacturer's specifications for port operations; 3.
-Main propulsion machinery is secured safely in accordance with manufacturer instructions and company protocols; 4.
-Ancillary and auxiliary equipment are secured in accordance with manufacturer's directions and operational requirements; and 5.
-Preparing the plant for shut-down using the most appropriate methods and in accordance with manufacturer specifications.
+The candidate directs that the main propulsion plant be secured from seagoing or maneuvering operations to port operations, including: Engine control is transferred to the engine room upon bridge signal for FWE; Temperatures, pressures, flows, and other measured operating parameters are within manufacturer's specifications for port operations; Main propulsion machinery is secured safely in accordance with manufacturer instructions and company protocols; Ancillary and auxiliary equipment are secured in accordance with manufacturer's directions and operational requirements; and Preparing the plant for shut-down using the most appropriate methods and in accordance with manufacturer specifications.

-TaskSTCWNo.Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 2.1.A Plan and schedule operations Thermodynamics and heat transmission Mechanics and hydromechanics Propulsive characteristics of diesel engines, steam and gas turbines, including speed, output and fuel consumption Heat cycle, thermal efficiency and heat balance of the following: .1 Marine diesel engine .2 Marine steam turbine .3 Marine gas turbine .4 Marine steam boiler Refrigerators and refrigeration cycle Physical and chemical properties of fuels and lubricants Technology of materials On a vessel powered by main propulsion machinery at least 4,000 HP, or an engine room laboratory, and given specifications and characteristics for the propulsion plant and auxiliary systems for a vessel powered by main propulsion machinery of 4,000 HP or more.
+Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 2.1.A Plan a schedu operat ule heat transmission by main propulsion machinery at least 4,000 HP, or an engine room laboratory, and given specifications and characteristics for the propulsion plant and auxiliary systems for a vessel powered by main propulsion machinery of 4,000 HP or more.
 The candidate demonstrates planning and preparation of operations suited to the design parameters of the power installation and to the requirements of the voyage.
-The candidate creates a plan and schedule for the following vessel operations: Plant operations, including: a.
+The candidate creates a plan and schedule for the following vessel operations: 1.
+Plant operations, including: a.
 Maneuvering; b.
 Arrival; and c.
-Departure; Fueling operations, including: a.
+Departure; 2.
+Fueling operations, including: a.
 Pre-fueling preparations; b.
 Loading plan; and c.
-Securing; Port stay, including: a.
+Securing; 3.
+Port stay, including: a.
 Scheduled maintenance; and b.
-Watch functions; Voyage calculations for: a.
+Watch functions; 4.
+Voyage calculations for: a.
 Fuel consumption; b.
 FOB; c.
 Fuel order; and d.
-Propeller slip; Engineroom emergency drills including: a.
+Propeller slip; 5.
+Engineroom emergency drills including: a.
 Blackout; b.
 Fire; c.
 Man down; and d.
-Damage control; and FO and LO sampling and testing of; a.
+Damage control; and 6.
+FO and LO sampling and testing of; a.
 Viscosity; b.
 Density; c.
 Water content; and d. pH.